eu-digital-identity-wallet/eudi-lib-jvm-openid4vci-kt/README.md

 #### Resolve a credential offer successful outcome:

 An instance of the [Issuer](src/main/kotlin/eu/europa/ec/eudi/openid4vci/Issuer.kt) interface (the main entry point to the library) will have been initiated.
-This instance, includes the resolved [CredentialOffer](src/main/kotlin/eu/europa/ec/eudi/openid4vci/CredentialOfferRequestResolver.kt) and the necessary methods to proceed
+This instance includes the resolved [CredentialOffer](src/main/kotlin/eu/europa/ec/eudi/openid4vci/CredentialOfferRequestResolver.kt) and the necessary methods to proceed.
 The resolved offer contains the mandatory elements required for issuance.
 - The issuer's identifier
 - The selected authorization server that will authorize the issuance
 - The specific credentials that will be requested